StewieTech/Academy/Project/Compiler/readme.md

 - This will be my first look into if a Compiler is a decent project first project
-- I will only build the Lexical Analysis piece of it for my project
+- I will only build the Lexical Analysis piece of it for my project and everything else would be libraries.

 However for fun lets look at the total phases
 1) Lexical Analysis String -> Token